Guidance for UK businesses on rules for selling services to Switzerland.

 Business travel and entry requirements

-See the latest information on travel entry requirements for Switzerland.
+See the latest information on travel to Europe.

 The State Secretariat for Migration website has more information about: